|March 21, 2014 8:30 AM – 5:30

 healing techniques for children and

-Dr. Cindy Carter is a Dean at Fresno
+Cindy Carter.
+PhD. is a dean at Fresno

 and weaver of archetypes.
 Her

 to be a witness to a piece of his/her

 Courageous Healers focus on

 relationships in recovery.
 Randy